 More still, with ESPN

 Speaking of bundles, let’s not forget that Disney owns a majority share of one of the biggest sports broadcasting brands: ESPN.
 So, the astute executives at Disney have decided that you need a reward if you go all-in with a triple play of the company’s streaming services.
 The combination of the three packages isn’t pricey on its own.
 But if you sign up for Disney+, ESPN+, and Hulu, you can save $5 a month on these services’ separate costs.
 All three will currently run you just $13 per month, though, like the standalone subscription, Disney plans to increase the price to $14 come March.

 Free with Verizon

-If you don’t want to pay for Disney+ and you’re a Verizon customer, you may be in luck.
-All current and new Verizon subscribers with unlimited data plans get a year’s worth of Disney+ entirely free.
-Fios and 5G broadband users are likewise eligible for the deal.
+If you aren’t interested in paying for the Disney+ service, but you are a Verizon customer, you could be in luck.
+All current and new Verizon users with unlimited data plans have the opportunity to get a year’s worth of Disney+ entirely free.
+Fios and 5G broadband users are also eligible for this free year.
 When the year ends, though, the deal is up.
-Disney+ will start charging you for the regular subscription price, so make a note to unsubscribe if a Disney+ account isn’t in your budget.
-That’s not to say that Disney+ more than lives up to its cost.
+Disney+ will start charging users the regular subscription costs, so be sure to unsubscribe if you’re uninterested in the service or if it doesn’t fit your budget.
+You may find, though, that the service is well worth the price.